The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 The title The Aim Was Song expresses the main message of the poem.
 It suggests that the ultimate purpose of the wind was not merely to blow but to become something beautiful and meaningful.
 “Song” symbolizes artistic perfection, harmony, and expression.
 The title reflects the transformation of natural energy into art through human effort.
 It emphasizes that everything may have a hidden purpose waiting to be realized.
 Frost uses the title to highlight the importance of creativity and imagination.
 It reminds readers that beauty often comes through discipline and refinement.
 The title also suggests that art gives deeper meaning to ordinary existence.
 It perfectly summarizes the poem’s theme of creative transformation.

 Q6.
-Explain the relationship between nature and art in the poem.
+Explain the relationship between nature and art in the poem “The aim was song” by Robert Frost.

 Answer: